 As the name suggests, the Siberian cat is an animal from the cold Siberian region of eastern Russia.
 Possibly this is the cause of its abundant fur of hair, so necessary to protect it from the inclement weather.

-The theory of its origin states that it could appear as a result of the natural crossing between European cats arriving in this region and the wild cats that inhabited the forests of Siberia, although there is no way to prove the veracity of that theory.
+The theory of its origin states that it could have appeared as a result of the natural crossing between European cats arriving in this region and the wild cats that inhabited the forests of Siberia, although there is no way to prove the veracity of that theory.

-Today, the Siberian cat is one of the most beloved and sought after breeds in the world.
-It has even won the affection of people who claim to prefer dogs, because it has a character that could remind dogs and a size that certainly surpasses some of the small breeds.
+Today, the Siberian cat is one of the most beloved and sought-after breeds in the world.
+It has even won the affection of people who claim to prefer dogs because it has a character that could remind dogs and a size that certainly surpasses some of the small breeds.

 Features of the Siberian cat

 The main feature of Siberian cats is their size, much larger than other breeds.

 In addition, it is also very bulky and burly, with very developed muscles and an imposing appearance.